HeviDevi/JATE/README.md

 Simply hit the install button.
 As you type into the app your text will be saved locally when you hit `ctrl + s`
 ## Credits

-This project was developed by Devon "HeviDevi" Ross using startede code provided by UCF & edX
+This project was developed by Devon "HeviDevi" Ross using starter code provided by UCF & edX